Bone (corsetry): Purpose, history and materials

 The purpose of the boning in a corset varied slightly from era to era.
 Generally, the cinching/shaping properties of corsetry puts strain onto the fabric from which the corset is made.
 The boning supports the desired shape and prevents wrinkling of the corset fabric.
 Bones, and the substances used for the purpose, are generically called boning.

-The corsets of the 16th through 18th centuries (called "stays", "bodies" or "corps") were intended to mold the upper torso into a rigid cone like shape.
-The earliest corsets had a wooden busk placed down the center fronts of the corsets; these early busks were different from the newer, steel busks which have clasps to open and close.
-Corsets of the 17th and 18th centuries were most often heavily boned with little or no space between the bone channels.
+The corsets of the 16th through 18th centuries (called "stays", "bodies" or "corps") were intended to mold the upper torso into a rigid, cone-like shape.
+The earliest corsets had a wooden busk placed down the center fronts of the corsets; these early busks were different from the more modern steel busks which have clasps to facilitate opening and closing the corset from the front.
+Corsets of the 17th and 18th centuries were most often heavily boned, with little or no space between the bone channels.
 This was necessary to force the body to conform to the desired shape of the era.
-At the time, the most popular materials used for the boning were giant reeds or whalebone.
+At the time, the most popular materials used for boning were giant reeds or whalebone.
 Whalebone was the most commonly-used and most expensive material.

 The early 19th century brought a very different style of corset (still called "stays").
-A return to the natural or classical form was embraced by fashion, and for the first time in corset history the bust was separated.
+A return to the natural or "classical" form was embraced by fashion, and for the first time in corset history, the bust was separated.
 To achieve and enhance the separation of the bust, the "busk" was used.
-The busk was essentially a large rigid "Popsicle stick" shaped bone inserted into a casing down the center front of the corset.
+The busk was essentially a large, rigid "popsicle stick"- shaped bone inserted into a casing down the center front of the corset.
 These busks were made from either wood, ivory, bone, or baleen and were often elaborately carved and given as gifts.
-It was most often the only bone within corsets of this type as other required shaping was provided by cut of the pattern and enhanced with cording (cotton or similar cords within casings).
-The cording of the early 19th-century corsets (stays) was often very elaborate, and examples of many beautiful corded stays can be found in museum collections.
+It was most often the only bone within corsets of this type, as other required shaping was provided by the cut of the pattern and enhanced by cording (cotton or similar cords within casings).
+The cording of the early 19th-century corsets (stays) was often very elaborate, and many examples of corded stays can be found in museum collections.